NiloGregginz33/QMGRExperiments/README.md

 **Compilation to specific alternative hardware gate sets is semi manual though can be automated.

+**EX1-EX7 or so are important.
+They demonstrate an example of a curvature injector that can be used

 ## 🌌 Current Status

 | Experiment | Status | Evidence Level | Key Findings |